 In this guide, I will walk you through the seven easy steps you need to take to create a successful blog powered with affiliate marketing.

-Free yourself from the 9-5 so you live your life on YOUR terms!
+In this article I am going to show you how to free yourself from the 9-5 so you can live your life on YOUR terms!

 I'll cover everything from choosing a domain name to picking a niche and setting up your website.

 So whether you're a complete beginner or just need a refresher course, if you follow these 7 steps (with video help too) I promise to make it as painless as possible!

 Before we start, I want to address something.